DON'T MISS A THING

 Restore America's status as the leader in

 Provide a program that constructs learning from a

 very early age and culminates in a capstone experience that leads

-students to become the next generation of technologists,
+students to become the next generation of engineers,

-These principles are very large concepts that identify major content
+principles are very large concepts that identify major content

 organizers for the program.
-In order of importance,
+In order of importance, the seven

 Engineering through design improves life.